 These are chemical additives used to prolong the shelf life of a product and prevent microbial growth and can be absorbed by the skin, digestive system and blood.
 Parabens have been linked to endocrine disruption by mimicking estrogen, strengthening the suggestion of the link to reproductive toxicity and breast cancer.
 According to Environmental Working Group, a study found that traces of multiple types of parabens were found in breast tissue samples of 19 of 20 women with breast cancer, demonstrating that paraben molecules are in fact absorbed by the body and accumulate in breast tissue.
 Another study found that higher concentrations of parabens are found in the axilla quadrant of the breast (closest to the armpit).
 Did I mention that parabens are major compounds in antiperspirants?

-Natural Alternatives: Many natural products use natural sources of tocopherol (vitamin E) as a preservative which I use in many of my DIY recipes.
+Natural Alternatives: Many natural products use tocopherol (vitamin E) as a natural preservative, which I use in many of my DIY recipes.
 Grapefruit seed extract and rosemary oil also have antimicrobial properties.
 Most natural products have a shorter shelf life than dirty products and this is a good thing.
-Think of it like the benefits of eating fresh food versus frozen
+Think of it like the benefits of eating fresh food versus packaged.

-These dyes, petroleum-derived chemical cocktails, are everywhere from our food, toothpaste to eyeshadow.
-Some dyes identified as carcinogenic have been banned by the FDA but there are many still in use, like Yellow #5, which is banned in some European countries due to its link to cancer, ADHD, and migranes.
+These petroleum-derived dyes are everywhere, from our food, toothpaste to eyeshadow.
+Some dyes identified as carcinogenic have been banned by the FDA, but there are many still in use, like Yellow #5, which is banned in some European countries due to its link to cancer, ADHD, and migranes.

-Natural alternatives: look for fruit and vegetable-pigmented cosmetics or mineral colors such as Titanium Dioxide and Iron Oxides (make sure it’s non-nanoparticle)
+Natural alternatives: look for natural or mineral colors or dyes such as Titanium Dioxide, Iron Oxides, Iron Oxide, Tin Oxide, and Ultramarines.

 Ingredients to avoid: Sodium laureth sulfate, PEG compounds, chemicals that include xynol, ceteareth and oleth, BPA, Diethyl phthalate (DEP), Dibutyl phthalate (DBP), fragrance